CoDrazen/nms-corvette-build-share-tool/README.md

 ALWAYS close No Man’s Sky before exporting or importing DO NOT import into your currently active Corvette
-Use an empty or disposable Corvette when testing
+Use a dummy or disposable Corvette when testing
+Create a simple Corvette to be replaced before importing a build

 Backups are created automatically, but caution is still advised